karinstahel/papers-past-open-data-extraction/README.md

   - pyarrow (recommended): `pip install pyarrow`
   - fastparquet (alternative): `pip install fastparquet`

-The script will check for the presence of either pyarrow or fastparquet and exit with a clear error message if neither is available.
+The script will check for the presence of either pyarrow or fastparquet and exit with an error message if neither is available.

 ## Features